atelier-cartographique/waend/documentation/help.md

 	<iframe style="position: absolute; top: -9999em; visibility: hidden;" onload="this.style.position='static'; this.style.visibility='visible';" src="http://alpha.waend.com/map/a3035739-6f38-47a9-a283-5845d6030a68/3bfca7f9-4fe7-44fd-afdd-ffb442df6994?c=view" height="600px" width="1000px"></iframe>

+##<a name="batch-img"></a>Batch import geo-tagged images

+So far, batch import of geotaged images is not supported natively in Wænd.
+But there is a workaround.
+Here is a how to, using Qgis :

+- install the experimental Qgis pluggin "Geotag and import photos".
+- import your geo-tagged images in Qgis, you will get points with the path to your images as an attribute.
+- transform your points into polygons using the Buffer function.
+You can set the buffer distance according to the size you want your images to be in Wænd (like 5m for trees illustrations..).
+- export your polygons in GEOjson.
+- edit your GEOjson with a code editor, and change the image path the way they are stored on Wænd (yourUserId/ImageNameWithoutExtension).
+- Upload your images on Wænd
+- Import your edited GEOjson in a new layer
+- At this layer level, set the image path for every feature like this : set params.image @ImagePathAttributeName
+- And voilà !

+##<a name="tiles"></a>Create and import images tiles

+Following the logic as described above, you can import tiles when you need a very big and zoomable image.

+Using QGIS, you will need to :

+- work on a project in EPSG:3857 (projection used in Wænd)
+- geo-locate you image / raster
+- use gridSplitter plugin to split the raster
+- create a tile index shapefile from the tiles with image path key checked
+- Export tile index in geoJSON (WGS84 : Wænd datas are stored in this projection)
+- Modify geoJSON with Wænd img path (userID/image-name-without-extention)
+- Export tif tiles in jpg or png to reduce files size
+- Import exported tiles in waend
+- Import GEOjson in waend layer
+- At layer level : set params.image @your-image-path-key (default would be "@location")

+Do not forget to work in EPSG3857 in Qgis and to export your GEOjson in WGS84, otherwise you will get glitches.

 ## <a name="commands-details"></a> Memento : List of common commands